henfiber/hass_speedport_plus_cli/README.md

 **[UPnP/Internet Gateway Device (IGD)](https://www.home-assistant.io/integrations/upnp/)**

 If you have UPnP enabled on your router, Home assistant will detect it and offer to add the integration (or you may check manually from the integrations page).
 This will output traffic statistics from your home network.
-It's not very consistent with this modem but when it works it may provide an indication of (some of) your traffic.
+It's not very consistent with Speedport Plus but when it works it may provide an indication of (part of) your traffic.

 **[Ping (ICMP) Binary sensor](https://www.home-assistant.io/integrations/ping/)**